1. Home: Explore careers

 Volunteering

-• able to commit to basic training which includes a 2-week course at Britannia Royal Naval College in Dartmouth
+• commit to basic training which includes a 2-week course at Britannia Royal Naval College in Dartmouth

 If you're between 12 and 18 years old, you can join the Sea Cadets.